eleda77/eleda77.github.io/docs/vocab_list.md

 **hurble** - I swear Pratchett made this one up too but it sounds funny
 ### I {#header-title-9}
 **imprecation** - a spoken curse or offensive word(s)

+**imputation** - a charge or claim that someone has done something undesirable; an accusation; (finance) the assignment of a value to something by inference from the value of the products or processes to which it contributes

 **indissolubly** - in a way that is impossible to take apart or bring to an end, or that exists for a very long time